jilla-pavan/StudentsApp/backend/README.md

   - Check the server logs for error messages
   - Try running the test script: `npm run test-email`
   - Verify the student has a valid email address
   - Check your internet connection and firewall settings

+## Development Guidelines

+1. Keep the code clean and maintainable
+2. Use meaningful error messages
+3. Use console.error() for critical errors only
+4. Avoid using console.log() in production code
+5. Follow consistent error response formats
+6. Document any changes to the API or email templates